 Introduction to Effective Clinical Trials Management

 Do you want to get your internal structures right and enable a flourishing research culture?
-This foundation course is described as a “good overview of all key topics with good interaction and discussions” and it will present you with practical, strategic and planning advice to ensure your NHS Clinical Research Team can deliver successful commercial trials.
+This foundation course will present you with practical, strategic and planning advice to ensure your NHS Clinical Research team can deliver successful commercial trials.

-Attend this unique day to engage with your fellow Clinical Trial Managers, share practical experiences and recent case studies, and take helpful tools back to your trust.
+Attend this unique and informative day to engage with your fellow clinical trial managers, share practical experiences and recent case studies, and take helpful tools back to your trust.
 This useful day will equip you with the new ideas, contacts and motivation you need to deliver an effective clinical trial.

-This “informative, well planned and interactive” course will offer practical advice to help NHS Clinical Research Teams tackle the four corners of an effective commercial trial:
+Offering practical advice to help NHS Clinical Research teams tackle the four corners of an effective commercial trial:

 Come together to network, learn and share ideas.
 This interactive seminar will be attended by NHS Trust, Network and Academic Clinical Research Teams including: